janosh/svelte-multiselect/readme.md

    Triggers when a redo operation re-applies a previously undone selection change. `previous` is the selection before redo, `current` is the new selection.

-For example, here's how you might annoy your users with an alert every time one or more options are added or removed:
+The following example shows an alert whenever one or more options are added or removed:

 ```svelte
 <MultiSelect